-Leaders and managers took effective action to do deal with poor performance.
+Leaders and managers had processes in place to do deal with poor performance.

 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.